niteshapte/export-postgres-to-csv-shell-script/README.md

-# Export PostgreSQL Data to CSV Files
+# Export PostgreSQL Data to CSV Files Using Shell Script
 Automating PostgreSQL Data Export to CSV Files.
 When working with PostgreSQL databases, you may encounter situations where you need to export data from all tables in a schema to separate CSV files.
 This can be especially useful for data analysis, backups, or migrations.